 If you’re joining the hirsute party for the first time, you probably require a little support to get through this hairy time of year.
-Luckily, Beardbrand’s Bandholtz has shared some tips for keeping your facial hair acceptable for public viewing, the office, and that big family gathering (hint: not like Grizzly Adams), and we’ve added a few of our favorite beard groomers below to help you make it possible.
+Luckily, Beardbrand’s Bandholtz shares some tips for keeping your facial hair acceptable for public viewing, the office, and that big family gathering, and we’ve added a few of our favorite beard groomers below to help you make it possible.

-“If possible avoid washing everyday with a shampoo.
-If you do wash everyday, then always follow with a conditioner and try to use a natural soap, which is less harsh on your skin.”
+“If possible avoid washing everyday with a shampoo,” says Bandholz.
+“If you do wash everyday, then always follow with a conditioner and try to use a natural soap, which is less harsh on your skin.”
 To get an idea of what to look for in a product, check out The Manual’s guide to beard shampoos and conditioners.

-Rule #2: Use lube.
 “As it gets colder and drier, beard oil becomes more necessary.
 Apply it daily to a damp beard after your shower while the skin is still relaxed from the warm water.”
 You can find out picks for best beard oils here.
 Or check out Beardbrand’s many great options.

 “Trim off any split ends.
 I recommend using scissors to prevent dramatic trimming accidents.
 It will give you surgeon-like precision for keeping your beard looking nice.”

 “Use mustache wax to help train the mustache to part to the sides.
 This will help keep the hair out of your mouth and prevent you from chomping down on it as you eat.”
 Find our recommended waxes here.

 “If you keep a corporate beard, be sure to trim the neck and cheek line.
 A good rule of thumb is to make sure neck hair ends above the Adam’s apple and with the cheek line, it doesn’t go any higher than the bottom of the nose.”
 Check out this guide to how to shape a beard for all rules to getting your look.

 Article updated November 6, 2017 by Chase McPeak.